apalache-mc/apalache/docs/src/tutorials/pbt-and-tla.md

 | TLA+       | [TLC][] | Explicit enumeration + simulation | combinatorial explosion of executions | no | < 1 min for `depth=50`; 1 hour 9 min for `depth=10`|
 | TLA+       | [TLC][] | Explicit model checking | combinatorial explosion of states | yes: for fixed parameters | >1.5h, out of disk space, reached diameter 3 |

-Since we have conducted the experiments on one benchmark only, we are not trying to draw general conclusions from this table.
+Since we have conducted the experiments on a single benchmark, we are not trying to draw general conclusions from this table.
 However, we propose some intuition about why the tools behaved this way:

  - Stateful testing with PBT is randomly choosing rules and their inputs.
-   Hence, in theory, this should be the worst case of combinatorial explosion in our experiments.
+   Hence, in theory, this approach should be most susceptible to combinatorial explosion, of the ones in our experiments.
 Nevertheless, the tool has found an invariant violation.
    We do not know, whether it was sheer luck or clever heuristics of Hypothesis.
-Interestingly, increase the number of steps did not help us in finding an error faster, in contrast to TLC and Apalache.
+Interestingly, increasing the number of steps did not help us in finding an error faster, in contrast to TLC and Apalache.

  - Symbolic simulation with Apalache was very quick at finding an error.
-This is due to the fact the number of *symbolic runs* is growing much slower than the number of *concrete runs* in this example.
+This is due to the fact the number of *symbolic runs* grows much slower than the number of *concrete runs* in this example.
 Interestingly, when we increase the number of steps, Apalache finds an invariant violation even faster.